reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Reboot

-- Enable MotoSignatureApp in your apps settings.
-Or type these in Terminal Emulator app:
+- Type these in Terminal Emulator app:

 `su`